aziascreations/PB-Utils/readme.md

 # PureBasic Utils

-A collection of small includes that attempt to fix / [give access] to features that are not present in PureBasic by default.
+A collection of small includes that attempt to fix and give out access to features that are not present in PureBasic by default.

-[The doc for each include is included in the source code, as well as a special page for each one in the "IDK" folder]
+The documentation for each include is included in the source code itself, as well as on a dedicated page that is accessible with a link given in this readme and in the source code itself.

-[A link to those pages is also provided under each "???" in this readme.]

-[changelog section that links to a file that has all of the changes in it.]
+If you want to consult the changelog, you can do so [here](changelog.md).

 ## Summary